exploratory-io/book/analytics/correlation_column.md

 ## Input Data
 Input data should contain numeric columns.

-  * Variable Columns - Numeric columns that you want to calculate correlation.
+  * Variable Columns - Numeric columns in which you want to see correlation.

 ## How to Use This Feature
 1. Click Analytics View tab.